Make this beautiful 11″ x 14″ Thanksgiving Wall Decoration from scrap fabric!

 - A cutting machine (I’m using a Cricut Maker)

-- Fusible webbing (I used Pellon Wonder Under Style# 725PLKG)
+- Fusible webbing ( I used Pellon Wonder Under)

-- An iron and thin fabric (like an old pillowcase) to protect while ironing
+- An iron and thin fabric (like an old pillowcase) to protect the ironing board

 - Glue (optional, I ironed the letters to my card stock – read more below)